alixedi/django_coffee_table/README.rst

         :target: https://crate.io/packages/django_coffee_table?version=latest

 Control of tables in templates sans BS.

+Coffee Table now supports following ForeignKey relations using the familiar '__' notation.
+The icing on the cake: Coffee Table will automatically optimize your query using select_related so that each page of the table will generate a single SQL query!

 Installation
 ------------